bnfour/md-mods/readme.md

 CharacterSelectAnimation = true
 # Makes score and accuracy numbers in the scoreboard monospace for easy comparing.
 TabularNumbersScoreboard = true
+# Adds a space separator for thousands in scoreboard, if tabular numbers are on.
+E.g. 123456 -> 123 456.
+TabularScoreSeparateThousands = true
 ```
 By default, all toggleable features are enabled.
 Set a relevant value to `false` to disable a feature.